LetsMakeStuffGo/database-devops-autopilot/training/flyway-autopilot/labs/lab3-database-provisioning.md

 ### 3. Verify Schema Discovery

-1. With a connected environment selected, explore the **schema view**
+1. With a connected environment selected, explore the **Schema model** tab
 2. **At this point, the databases will be empty** - you'll only see the default `dbo` schema
 3. **After running the baseline migration**, you'll see the **four business schemas**: